exercism/problem-specifications/exercises/resistor-color-trio/description.md

 For example:

 - orange-orange-black would be 33 and no zeros, which becomes 33 ohms.
-- orange-orange-red would be 33 and 2 zeros, which becomes 3300 ohms.
+- orange-orange-brown would be 33 and 1 zero, which becomes 330 ohms.
 - orange-orange-orange would be 33 and 3 zeros, which becomes 33000 ohms.

 (If Math is your thing, you may want to think of the zeros as exponents of 10.